 Grilled corn on the cob was one of my go-to summer snacks growing up in Egypt.
-Some street vendors specialized in the crispiest, fluffiest falafel.
-Others sold ice-cold hibiscus tea on a sweltering day.
-Some set up right on the boardwalk by the beach and grilled fresh, raw corn directly over open flames - no fancy grills required.
+Some street vendors specialized in the crispiest, fluffiest Falafel.
+Others sold ice-cold Hibiscus Tea on a sweltering day.
+Some set up right on the boardwalk by the beach and grilled fresh, raw corn directly over open flames–no fancy grills required.

 Table of Contents

-1. Grilled Corn Ingredients
+1. For the Grilled Corn

 3. How to Husk Corn